NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 }
 ```

 This allows us to invoke the services `SayHello` and `SayGoodbye` with the sidecar.
-However, the dapr cli doesn't seem to support gRPC
+However, the Dapr cli doesn't seem to support gRPC
 invocation at this point.

 #### gRPC code implementation